Batwing (Marvel Comics)

-Batwing (James "Jimmy" Santini) is a fictional character appearing in American comic books published by Marvel Comics.
+James "Jimmy" Santini is a character appearing in American comic books published by Marvel Comics.
+Created by writer Kurt Busiek and artist Pat Olliffe, the character first appeared in Untold Tales of Spider-Man #2 (October 1995).
+Santini is known under the codename Batwing.
+He mutated into a bat-like creature after surviving an attack by polluters while investigating illegal waste dumping.
+Rejected by his mother and pursued under a bounty, he is aided by Peter Parker / Spider-Man and later joins the Initiative and the Avengers Academy.

 Publication history

-His first appearance was in Untold Tales of Spider-Man #2 (October 1995), and he was created by Kurt Busiek and Pat Olliffe.
+James Santini debuted in Untold Tales of Spider-Man #2 (October 1995), created by Kurt Busiek and Pat Olliffe.
+He subsequently appeared in several Marvel series, including Thunderbolts (2006), Avengers: The Initiative (2007), and Avengers Academy (2010).

-Batwing appeared as a supporting character in Avengers Academy beginning with issue #20 (Dec 2011), making occasional appearances throughout the series.

 Fictional character biography

-Young Jimmy Santini was with his father in an investigation of illegal toxic waste dumping in Carlsbad Caverns National Park where his father was either shot in the back by the polluters or fell to his death in the deep caverns (the full details were murky in Jimmy's diary).
-Jimmy was lost in the caverns and drank water that "tasted like metal."
-He was eventually rescued and returned to his mother.
-Soon the chemicals began to take effect and Jimmy sprouted wings.
-His mother proclaimed him a demon, causing Jimmy to run away.
-He continued to mutate into a bat-like creature and ended up stealing food to survive.
-He arrived in New York City and made his home under an old pier.
-Jimmy began stealing food from people dining on rooftops scaring people in the process.
-Thus, the people began to dub him Batwing.
+Young Jimmy Santini joined his father in investigating illegal toxic waste dumping in Carlsbad Caverns National Park when his father was either shot in the back by the polluters or fell to his death in the deep caverns (the full details were murky in Jimmy's diary).
+Jimmy was lost in the caverns and drank toxic water, causing him to mutate into a bat-like creature.
+After arriving in New York City, Jimmy lives under an old pier and begins stealing food to survive.

-When New York City Councilman Randolph Cherryh was once dining with his girlfriend, Batwing appeared and stole some of his apples which humiliated Randolph.
-Randolph Cherryh placed a bounty on him which Peter Parker decided to take part on during his financial problems.
-Randolph arranged for a party as part of a trap.
-When Batwing came, the police sprang and began shooting, only for Peter Parker in his alias of Spider-Man to web up the guns and pursue Batwing.
-Batwing battled with Spider-Man before fleeing back to where he lived under the pier.
-When Spider-Man followed Batwing to the pier, he discovered that Batwing was just a scared kid who was stealing food to survive.
-Spider-Man read some of his history before Jimmy ran off right into the Councilman who secretly followed in his helicopter.
-Randolph did not care if Batwing was just a youngster, and he was about to kill the boy when Spider-Man webbed down his men.
-Batwing fled despite Spider-Man's offer to get Reed Richards or Hank Pym to help cure him.
-Randolph vowed to ruin Spider-Man's life before having his mouth webbed and himself being shoved into a garbage can.
+When New York City Councilman Randolph Cherryh is dining with his girlfriend, Batwing appears and steals some of his apples, humiliating Cherryh.
+Cherryh places a bounty on Batwing, which Peter Parker decides to take part on during his financial problems.
+Cherryh arranges for a party as part of a trap.
+When Batwing arrives, the police begin shooting, only for Peter Parker in his alias of Spider-Man to web up the guns and pursue Batwing.
+Batwing battles Spider-Man before fleeing to where he lived under the pier.
+When Spider-Man follows Batwing to the pier, he discovers that Batwing is just a scared kid who ias stealing food to survive.
+Spider-Man reads some of his history before Jimmy encounters Cherryh, who had secretly followed him in his helicopter.
+Cherryh is about to kill Batwing when Spider-Man webs down his men.
+Batwing flees despite Spider-Man's offer to get Reed Richards or Hank Pym to help cure him.
+Cherryh vows to ruin Spider-Man's life before having his mouth webbed and himself being shoved into a garbage can.

-Spider-Man continued to bring food to Jimmy who still fears people like Randolph Cherryh.